jank-lang/jank/compiler+runtime/doc/build.md

 git submodule update --recursive --init
 ```

-## Compiling Cling
+## Compiling Clang
-Note that you must compile Cling/Clang/LLVM.
+Note that you must compile Clang/LLVM.
 This can take an hour or two,
 depending on your machine.
 Building jank itself should take a minute or two.

 ```